WMHC Code of Conduct

 • For transparency’s sake, if you are referring to someone within your group practice, please say that so as to make clear any perceived conflict of interest.

-• If you have a question or concern about a member’s referral, please address it with the member directly, respectfully and confidentially.
+• If you have a question or concern about a member’s recommendation, please address it with the member directly, respectfully and confidentially.
 If your attempt to resolve the concern informally is ineffective, please contact the Board of Directors at contact@wmhcny.org.
 We will do our best to help find a reasonable resolution.

 • If an email through the WMHC systems seems inappropriate in some way, you can flag it by clicking on the “Flag” button at the bottom of the email, which will alert us to the email in question.
 Please do not click on the Spam button in your email system, as it will prevent you from receiving future WMHC emails.

-• Please do not post announcements about non-members’ clinical practices.
+• Please do not post announcements about:

 Webinars & In-Person Events: Interacting With Speakers